 CFA Funding and ATE

-The remainder of the costs are covered by the Conditional Fee Agreement.
-Your client should also take out ATE insurance to protect against the possibility of a “security for costs” or an order to pay the defendant’s costs if the claim is unsuccessful.
-It is most probable that a third party funder will insist that ATE insurance is taken out to protect the claimant (and the funder) against the risk of incurring an adverse costs order.
+Even if own costs are covered by a Conditional Fee Agreement.
+Your client should also take out ATE insurance to protect against an order to pay the defendant’s costs if the claim is unsuccessful.
+It is most probable that any third party funder will insist that ATE insurance is taken out to protect the claimant (and the funder) against the risk of incurring an adverse costs order.